BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.PlayerTurnEndedCommand.md

       ]
     },
     "PlayerBet": {
-      "type": "int"
+      "description": "The total amount of money a player have bet since the beginning of the round.", "type": "int"
     },
     "PlayerMoney": {
-      "type": "int"
+      "description": "The total amount of money a player have that has not been played.", "type": "int"
     },
     "PlayerPos": {
-      "type": "int"
+      "description": "The position on the table where is sitting the player that needs to play", "type": "int"
     },
     "State": {
-      "type": "BluffinMuffin.Protocol.DataTypes.Enums.PlayerStateEnum",
+      "description": "The current state of the player that just played", "type": "BluffinMuffin.Protocol.DataTypes.Enums.PlayerStateEnum",
       "enum": [
         "AllIn",